intob/stars-in-the-sky/README.md

 Stars in the Sky - README

 Visualisation of randomly generated stars from each connected client.
+Each star is saved on the server for it's lifespan.
+Saved stars are sent to the client on connection.

 Using NodeJS, Express & Socket.io.

 Dependencies: